jonathanong/style-guide/http.md

 ## Content Negotiation

 GET requests should __not__ use content negotiation.
 Assume `html`, and specify different formats using a `.:format` parameter.
-This is because most CDNs only respect `Vary: Accept-Encoding`.
+This is because most CDNs only respect `Vary: Accept-Encoding` and do not cache when any other header is varied.

 ## Redirects